 Support for Next Generation Clinical Trials

 In collaboration with the Division of Cancer Treatment and Diagnosis, CBIIT supports the evolving cancer clinical trial enterprise by providing clinical informatics support.
-Informatics for NCI’s next generation clinical trials includes development of treatment arm assignments and actionable mutation to support precision medicine trials and development of infrastructure to support immune-oncology trials.
+Informatics for NCI’s next generation clinical trials includes the development of treatment arm assignments and actionable mutation to support precision medicine trials and development of infrastructure to support immune-oncology trials.
 CBIIT also provides support for open-source applications intended to ease clinical trial reporting burdens through the consolidation of mechanisms for reporting and harmonizing implementable data standards for next-generation study designs.

 Advancing Technology Development

 CBIIT is committed to developing the digital workforce needed to support data-driven cancer research, both within NCI and in the extramural research community.
-This includes training NCI staff on administrative IT tools and applications; providing analytic support and training for NCI intramural researchers; and working with the Center for Cancer Training to develop data science training opportunities for the cancer research community.
+This includes training NCI staff on administrative IT tools and applications, providing analytic support and training for NCI intramural researchers, and working with the Center for Cancer Training to develop data science training opportunities for the cancer research community.

 NCI Enterprise IT Support